 I am fairly obsessive about the quality of my work.
 Even though I

 can cut an acceptably straight line with a scroll saw, it always bothered me

 that the line was never perfectly straight.

 I tried a few ways to improve the cut including making a fence, but they

 were tedious to set up and ultimately didn't work.

 For example, to cut a straight line, the work needs to be fed through the

 blade at a slight angle to the blade due to the way the blades are milled.

-The teeth are sharper on one side than the other which requires the work to
+The teeth have a set which requires the work to

 be fed into the blade at an angle to the actual cut.
 Each blade requires a slightly different angle which made